andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-13.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: 'Building a second brain with photography'
+      value: Building a second brain with photography
     - name: 'twitter:description'
       value: >-
         We take photos to document life events; we post memorable moments to social media, and so on.
 But what about the more mundane days of our lives?
 Photography can help you remember those too.
     - name: 'twitter:image'
       value: /images/April_1_03.jpg
       relativeUrl: true